ea2399/runpodWhisperx-Updated/SECURITY_SETUP.md

 3. **Run normally** - everything works automatically

 ## 📦 RunPod Deployment Note
-When deploying to RunPod, the `.env` file is automatically copied into your container.
+When deploying from GitHub, the `Dockerfile` automatically creates a `.env` file from `.env.example`.
+This ensures the build succeeds.

-Alternatively, you can set `HF_TOKEN` as a **RunPod Secret** in your endpoint configuration.
-This is the most secure method and will override any value in the `.env` file.
+For your actual token, you **must** set `HF_TOKEN` as a **RunPod Secret** in your endpoint configuration.
+This is the most secure method and will override the placeholder value in the `.env` file.

 ## 🔒 **Security Benefits**